 Wu Tang Clan

 One of the most distinguishable hip hop logos of all time, the “W” logo of Wu Tang Clan can be seen on clothing, chains, and shoes to this day.
 It was created by Mathematics, a DJ and producer.
-The band continues to stick by the design and it has not altered in the slightest throughout their expansive career.
+The band continues to stick by the music logo design and it has not altered in the slightest throughout their expansive career.

-Radiohead haven’t actually had a regular band logo throughout their career, but this is their one logo that stands out (and probably their most tattooed logo!)
+Radiohead haven’t actually had regular band logo designs throughout their career, but this is their one logo that stands out (and probably their most tattooed logo!)
 The modified bear creation was designed for the release of their album Kid-A and was designed by band member Thom Yorke, and artist Stanley Donwood.